qliu1-QFoxie/QFSolver/primordial-pipeline-public/README.md

 ## Setup

 The required Julia packages are declared in `Project.toml`.
-A `Manifest.toml` is not required for normal use; Julia can resolve compatible package versions from the project file.
+Julia can resolve compatible package versions from the project file.

 From the repository root, install the declared dependencies with: